mirthhe/portrobbo/README.md

 <img src="man/figures/README-graph functions-1.png" width="100%" />

-## protein_cartoon, protein_stick and protein_sphere
+## protein_cartoon, protein_stick, protein_sphere and protein_visual

 The last three functions use the r3dmol package to create 3D interactive visualizations of proteins.
 Each function shows a different style of visualization.
 The input is a PDB file turned into an R object using the readLines() function.
-The colors are modelled after the PyMol default colors.
+The colors are modeled after the PyMol default colors.